1998 Asian Games: Emblem

-The official emblem of the games combines elements from Thai stupas and pagodas, the letter "A", which means either "Asia" or "Athletes", and the logo of the OCA.
-It symbolises the knowledge, intelligence and athletic prowess of Thailand's forefathers.
+The official emblem of the games combines elements from Thai stupas and pagodas, the letter "A", which means either "Asia" or "Athletes", and the logo of the Olympic Council of Asia.
+It symbolises the knowledge, intelligence and athletic prowess of Thailand.

 Mascot

-The official mascot of the games is an elephant named Chai-Yo (ไชโย), the equivalent of "hurrah" in Thai and a symbol of unity and solidarity.
+The official mascot of the games is an elephant named Chai-Yo (ไชโย), the equivalent of "hurrah" in Thai.
 Elephants are known and admired among Thais for their strength and nobility.

 The Games

 Opening ceremony

 The opening ceremony started at 17:00 local time on December 6, 1998.
 It was attended by King of Thailand, Bhumibol Adulyadej, President of the International Olympic Committee Juan Antonio Samaranch and President of the OCA Sheikh Ahmed Al-Fahad Al-Ahmed Al-Sabah.
 The nations entered in alphabetic order of their country names in Thai during the parade of nations.

 Participating nations

 National Olympic Committees (NOCs) are named according to their official IOC designations and arranged according to their official IOC country codes in 1998.